MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/sql-server.md

 ### Azure Active Directory authentication

 Azure Active Directory authentication is only supported in the SQL Server connector if the specified server also supports Azure Active Directory authentication.
-Otherwise, you may encounter an error that says that "The OAuth authentication method is not supported in this data source".
+Otherwise, you might encounter an error that says that "The OAuth authentication method is not supported in this data source".

-Note that in Power BI Service, the Azure Active Directory authentication method shows up as "OAuth2"
+Note that in Power BI service, the Azure Active Directory authentication method shows up as "OAuth2".

 ## Next steps